michaelfarrell76/Distributed-SGD/lua-lua/README.md

 #### Remote - gcloud

 Instead of having the client programs running on your own computer, you can farm them out to any number of remote computers.
-Below is a description of how to setup remote clients using google cloud.
+Below is a description of how to setup remote clients using google cloud (gcloud offers 60 day free trials with $300 worth of credit).

 ##### Adding ssh key to gcloud servers